 Many restaurants and food stands now have their own variations of the dish, but the traditional recipe is based on chicken hearts and liver.
 Yummy, right?
 If you aren't a fan of chicken insides, feel free to skip this tradition and try a different variation.

-Jerusalem mixed grill is usually served with some pita bread or vegetable salad.
+Jerusalem mixed grill is especially popular among Israeli Jews, who enjoy it as a staple of local street food culture.
+It’s usually served with some pita bread or a vegetable salad.

 Majadra

 Last but certainly not least, majadra.
-Majadra is a combination of lentils, cooked rice, and caramelized onions.
+Majadra is a staple in Arab dishes, consisting of a combination of lentils, cooked rice, and caramelized onions.
 Simple as that, but just as satisfying and tasty!
-And as almost everything else in Israeli cuisine—as you already figured out by now, is the right amount of spice.
-This time, the ones that give the special taste to majadra are cumin, cinnamon and allspice.
+And as almost everything else in Israeli cuisine, as you already figured out by now, is the right amount of spice.
+This time, the ones that give the special taste to majadra are cumin, cinnamon, and allspice.

 The history of majadra dates back many centuries.
 It's a humble dish without meat, made from cheap ingredients.
-That's why it used to be so popular among poor people and the popularity caused its widespread.
-Nowadays, there are plenty of variations in Arab world as every region adjusted the recipe to their resources and taste.
+That's why it used to be so popular among poor people, and the popularity caused its widespread use.
+Nowadays, there are plenty of variations in the Arab world as every region adjusted the recipe to its resources and taste.

 Enjoying the drinks and very delicious food in Moshbutz restaurant

-I'm quite a foodie, so when it comes to restaurants, my recommendations are valid and their evaluation ruthless.
-Here are some restaurants, I enjoyed in Israel.
+I'm quite a foodie, so when it comes to restaurants, where you can eat the best Israeli food, my recommendations are valid and their evaluation ruthless.
+Here are some restaurants I enjoyed in Israel.